One Decade. Every Style.

 The Composer

 In 2004, dna-productions became a record label.
 In 2013, Cohen relocated the whole operation to Los Angeles, settling into a Hollywood studio where it's been based ever since.
-From there, he's spent over a decade building out an entire roster of 80s-rooted aliases and collaborations — each one a different lens on the decade: cinematic synth and cartoon adventure scores, Hollywood synthpop, future-retro synthwave, and old-school coast-to-coast hip-hop.
+From there, he's spent over a decade building out an entire roster of 80s-rooted aliases and collaborations — not as separate careers, but as separate rooms in the same house.

-Across these projects, Cohen's influences span John Carpenter, Giorgio Moroder, Tangerine Dream, Vangelis, and Harold Faltermeyer — composers who proved synthesizers could carry the full emotional weight of human drama — alongside the SP-1200 boom-bap of golden-era hip-hop and the cold machine pulse of Nitzer Ebb and Front 242.
+Across the catalogue, Cohen's influences span John Carpenter, Giorgio Moroder, Tangerine Dream, Vangelis, and Harold Faltermeyer — composers who proved synthesizers could carry the full emotional weight of human drama — alongside the SP-1200 boom-bap of golden-era hip-hop and the cold machine pulse of Nitzer Ebb and Front 242.
 Same decade, eight different doors into it.

 Heavy metal and punk bands, then film, photography, and fine-art studies — learning to think like a director first.